WebWhales/Spaces-Code-Styling/php/interfaces.md

 An interface adds complexity; you can always extract one later if needed.

+> **ℹ️ Note:** A commonly cited policy states that all services must have an interface, but this is not good practice because it adds unnecessary complexity to the codebase.

 ```php
 // Unnecessary interface + class pair for a simple service
 interface Slugger {